List of The Flash characters: Deon Owens

 Deon Owens (portrayed by Christian Magby; seasons 7–8) is a conduit for the Still Force.
 Originally a teenage football star who got a salesman job following a career-ending move, he uses his time abilities to relive his past before being convinced to stop by Chester and Cisco.
 Deon later encountered Barry and aged the component for the vest made to keep the Still Force from leaving his body.
 After Barry's time-travel trip is aborted to keep the Strength Force, the Sage Force, and the Still Force from being created, Deon is confronted by the Speed Force who sways him into an alliance.
 Deon was able to freeze Barry in place so that the Speed Force can zap Iris, Alexa and Bashir.
 He, Fuerza and Psych later helped the Flash to help the Speed Force realize that they're all on the same side.
 Afterwards, Deon moves in with the Speed Force.
 Deon also preserves Iris in a time loop during the Godspeed War.
 Deon later notes Iris's suspicion that something is wrong and helps send Barry to 2031 to find out about Eobard Thawne's Reverse-Flashpoint timeline.
 Deon later learns Iris's time fluxes causes time to fracture nearby.
 As Iris's time sickness got worse, Deon got sick as well.
 Afterwards, he apparently double-crosses Barry to be trapped in an area of time while making off with the device needed to find Iris.
 In reality, Deon lost access to his body and is now possessed by the Negative Still Force.
 He used some of his remaining strength to send XS to save Barry.
 Deon later approaches Thawne and states that it is time to "fulfill his destiny".
 Their conversation ended with Deon killing Thawne by aging to death and sacrifices Iris so that Thawne can be revived in the time remnant Thawne's body.
 Cecile helps Psych rescue the real Deon.
 He and the other positive Force avatars empower the Flash so that he can defeat the Reverse-Flash.
-Afterwards, the Still Force is fixed enough to return everything that was displaced by the Negative Still Force back to its respective locations.
+Afterwards, the Still Force is fixed, returning everything that was displaced by the Negative Still Force to their original locations.